priyankale13/CDAC_ML_Project/README.md

 	-Isolation Forest for detecting outliers based on statistical behavior.

 3.Evaluation
-	-Use silhouette, WCSS scores to assess model performance.
+	-Use silhouette assess model performance.

 Concluding remark
 The results of this study can contribute to proactive threat detection, enabling cloud providers and security teams to mitigate risks before they escalate.